Yismen/timy/README.md

     });
     ````
 1. Then install the front end dependencies and compile: `npm install && npm run dev`.
-1. This package runs an artisan command every 5 minutos that checks if users ip is still alive.
+1. OPTIONAL: This package includes an artisan command that runs every 5 minutes to check user's ip is still alive.
+It is inactive bt default: To activate it do the following
-    > MAKE SURE your server is running a `cron job` as suggested in Laravel documentation [Scheduling](https://laravel.com/docs/7.x/scheduling#introduction), Starting The schedule session: `* * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1`
+    1. MAKE SURE your server is running a `cron job` as suggested in Laravel documentation [Scheduling](https://laravel.com/docs/7.x/scheduling#introduction), Starting The schedule session: `* * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1`
+    1. In the `config\timy.php` file set the with_scheduled_commands variable to true: `'with_scheduled_commands' => env('TIMY_WITH_SCHEDULED_COMMANDS', true)`.
 ## Features
 - Authenticated users is required for the package to work.
 We leverage that on `laravel/ui` package.
 - Users and admin shoud have valid roles assigned to them.